MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/basic-classification.md

 ## Execute the classifier from the host program

 First, let's take a look at the host programs to see what the process looks like.
-Your host program will consist of three parts:
+Your host program will consist of two parts:

-- Initialization of the target machine, in this case a quantum simulator.
 - Execution of the training to obtain the parameters and the bias that determine the model.
 - Validation of the model to test the accuracy.